Rosemary Frew

-Rosemary Frew is a minister of the Church of Scotland, who became the Moderator of the General Assembly of the Church of Scotland in May 2025.
+Rosemary Frew (born 2 October 1961) is a minister of the Church of Scotland, who became the Moderator of the General Assembly of the Church of Scotland in May 2025.

 Early life

-Frew was raised in Clarkston, Glasgow.
+Frew was born on 2 October 1961 to Robert Ramsay Bone and Mary Donald.
+She was raised in Clarkston, Glasgow.

+She was educated at Williamwood Junior High, Eastwood Senior High and Linlithgow Academy (1973-1979).
+She studied at the University of Edinburgh between 1979-82 for an MA, and then 1983-1986 for a BD.

 Career

 Church of Scotland

+She was licensed by the Presbytery of West Lothian on 29 June 1986.
+At first, she was an assistant at Markinch (1986-1987).

-She was ordained in the Church of Scotland in May 1988, originally serving Largo and Newburn with Largo: St David's.
+She was ordained in the Church of Scotland in 4 May 1988, originally serving Largo and Newburn with Largo: St David's.
 After 17 years in Largo, she served in Abbotshall Parish Church in Kirkcaldy.
 Since March 2017, she has served as the Minister for the parish of Bowden and Melrose in the Scottish Borders.

 Within the denomination, she has been Presbytery Clerk of the former Kirkcaldy Presbytery.
 In 2019, Frew became convener of the Ministries Council then the first convener of the Faith Nurture Forum.

 On 19 December 2022, she conducted the funeral of Doddie Weir in Melrose Parish Church.